-- (b) The parties shall mutually agree upon single arbitrators who shall be appointed to hear and resolve groups of grievances. - (c) The Arbitrator shall hear the grievances and shall render a decision within two working days of such hearings.
-No written reasons for the decision shall be provided beyond that which the Arbitrator deems appropriate to convey a decision. - (d) The parties will limit their use of authorities. - (e) The parties will not use outside counsel. - (f) Arbitration awards shall be of no precedential value and shall not thereafter be referred to by the parties in respect of any other matter. - (g) All settlements of expedited arbitration cases prior to hearing shall be without prejudice. - (h) A grievance determined by either party to fall within one of the categories listed in (a) above, may be removed from the expedited arbitration process at any time prior to hearing and forwarded to a regular arbitration hearing pursuant to Clause 9.2 Arbitrator. - (i) The parties shall equally share the cost of the fees and expenses of the Arbitrator and hearing rooms.
+(c) The parties shall mutually agree upon single arbitrators who shall be appointed to hear and resolve groups of grievances.

+(d) The Arbitrator shall hear the grievances and shall render a decision within two working days of such hearings.
+No written reasons for the decision shall be provided beyond that which the Arbitrator deems appropriate to convey a decision.

+(e) The parties will limit their use of authorities.

+(f) The parties will not use outside counsel.

+(g) Arbitration awards shall be of no precedential value and shall not thereafter be referred to by the parties in respect of any other matter.

+(h) All settlements of expedited arbitration cases prior to hearing shall be without prejudice.

+(i) A grievance determined by either party to fall within one of the categories listed in (b) above, may be removed from the expedited arbitration process at any time prior to hearing and forwarded to a regular arbitration hearing pursuant to Clause 9.2 - Arbitrator.

+(j) The parties shall equally share the cost of the fees and expenses of the Arbitrator and hearing rooms.